LIVE UPDATES: THE MIDATLANTIC

 With one more day of fishing left, 300 points (or three white marlin) separate first and second place.
 With both squads releasing blue marlin today, there’s a battle coming for top honors in the division, along with bragging rights with their owners’ side bet.

-UNOFFICIAL LEADERBOARD FROM DAY 2:
+LEADERBOARD FROM DAY 2:

 New Jersey Sea Birds - 1,900 Points